-Figure 60 Storage Destinations > Replication Targets Screen
+Figure 64 Storage Destinations Replication Targets Screen

-- 4 Click Scan Host to populate the Mount Point box with appropriate file systems which are configured for replication/deduplication. - 5 Select the file system you created for use as the target in Step 1: Create Source and Target File Systems, and then click Add. - 6 Click Apply.
+- 3 At the Hostname or IP field, enter the host name or its IP address.
+If the target is an HA cluster, the address should be the vIP for that cluster. - 4 Click Scan Host to populate the Mount Point box with appropriate file systems which are configured for replication/deduplication. - 5 Select the file system you created for use as the target in Step 1: Create Source and Target File Systems, and then click Add. - 6 Click Apply.
 At this point you should see your file system listed as a replication target.